Zamiell/stardew-valley/Min-Max_Guide.md

 ## Appendix F: Elevator Void Farming

 In the route above, fishing at the mountain pond is used to gather the money for the Vault.
 However, in 2020, a new strategy was discovered that allows for a faster rate of gold accumulation by farming [Void Essence](https://stardewvalleywiki.com/Void_Essence) in [The Mines](https://stardewvalleywiki.com/The_Mines).
-This strategy is contingent upon whether or not you think pausing the game during the fade animation is a glitch.
+This strategy is contingent upon whether or not you think that the ability to pause the game during the fade animation is a glitch.
 The ruleset recommended in this guide does allow this strategy, but we could understand someone considering it to be a glitch and therefore illegal.

 ### Step 1 - Get the Burglar's Ring